 Requests for copies of transcripts from Regent University may be made online at www.getmytranscript.com.
 The Registrar's Office issues only official transcripts.
 One free transcript will be provided to students when graduation requirements have been met and the degree has been posted by the Registrar's Office.
 Current students and alumni will be charged a fee for additional transcripts.
 Transcripts will not be released for current or former students who have unresolved financial accounts with the university.
-Requests by students for copies of their transcripts from other educational institutions are not honored.
+The university does not provide copies of students' transcripts from other educational institutions, nor other documents such as test scores that originate elsewhere.
 Requests for letters verifying enrollment at Regent should be made directly to the Registrar's Office.